-Answer: I can’t tell you exactly how long it takes for the food you eat to affect your breastmilk, because there are so many variables involved, including how often you nurse, the type of food you eat, and your individual body chemistry and metabolism.
-An average (and this is only an average) is about 4-6 hours, but it can reach your milk as soon as one hour or take as long as twenty-four hours.
+Answer: I can’t tell you exactly how long it takes for the food you eat to affect your breast milk, because there are so many variables involved, including how often you nurse, the type of food you eat, and your individual body chemistry and metabolism.
+An average (and this is only an average) is about 4-6 hours, but it can reach your milk as soon as one hour or take as long as 24 hours.

-Babies are not “allergic” to their mother’s milk, but the occasional highly sensitive baby can have mild to severe reactions to the foreign proteins in the milk.
-Proteins from the foods you can be absorbed into your body from your intestines and passed to the baby via your breastmilk.
+Babies are not “allergic” to their mother’s milk, but the occasional highly sensitive baby can have mild to severe reactions to the foreign proteins in their mother’s milk.
+Proteins from the foods you can be absorbed into your body from your intestines and passed to the baby via your breast milk.

 After six months, the lining of the intestines matures so that allergens can’t get through as easily, and your baby will be much less sensitive to foods in your diet.
 That’s one of the reasons that babies should be exclusively breastfed for the first six months of life.
 If solids are introduced before that time, then the baby is more likely to have an allergic reaction to something that might not affect him later on.